 - the partner saw the person fall

-- Every Second Counts.
+- Every second counts.
 It does no good for your safety if you are under the snow and your partner is waiting for you at the bottom of the lift.
-If you have any question about what a "timely manner" is to assist someone in a tree well, hold your breath now as you are reading this and the amount of time until you need air is approximately how much time your partner has to help get you out of danger.
-Other factors such as creating an air pocket or the nature of how you fall into the well may extend this critical timeframe.
+If you have any questions about what a timely manner is to assist someone in a tree well, hold your breath now as you are reading this, and the amount of time until you need air is approximately how much time your partner has to help get you out of danger.
+Other factors, such as creating an air pocket or the nature of how you fall into the well, may extend this critical timeframe.

 What if I go down?
 Hopefully, your partner will have seen what happened and will come to your rescue within minutes.
 If not, experts advise staying calm while waiting for assistance.
 Survival chances are improved if you maintain your air space.
-Over time, heat generated by your body, combined with your rocking motions, will compact the snow, and you may be able to work your way out.
+Over time, the heat generated by your body combined with your rocking motions will compact the snow, and you may be able to work your way out.

-- If you are sliding toward a tree well or a deep snow bank, do everything you can to avoid going down: grab branches, hug the tree, or anything to stay above the surface.
+- If you are sliding toward a tree well or a deep snowbank, do everything you can to avoid going down – grab branches and hug the tree or anything to stay above the surface.

 - If you go down, resist the urge to struggle violently.
-The more you struggle, the more snow will fall into the well from the branches and area around the well and compact around you.
+The more you struggle, the more snow will fall into the well from the branches and area around the well, and it will compact around you.

 - Instead of panicking, try first to make a breathing space around your face.
 Then, move your body carefully in a rocking manner to hollow out the snow and give you space and air.

 For the safety of our guests, no pets are allowed at the Downhill Ski Area.